 It might even help you feel great too, because speaking as someone who’s paid off over $147,000, I can tell you that paying off debt feels awesome!
 And I’m not the only one who feels that way.
 As one user said:

 “I just paid off my first debt thanks to this app!
 I swear being able to watch my % increase and my amount due decrease really helped me stick to the snowball plan.
 Just mailing monthly checks, and reading the statements isn’t as rewarding as this plan.
 Now paying off my debt feels better than shopping!”

 Did you catch that last part?
 Paying off debt feels better than shopping.
 That really is awesome.

 - Start your journey to debt freedom today!
-Click here to get Pay Off Debt in the iTunes store or on Google Play today!
+Click to get Pay Off Debt in the iTunes store or on Google Play today!